owntone/owntone-server/README_ALSA.md

 * more descriptive rather than being a card number
 * consistent for USB numeration - USB ALSA devices may not have the same card number across reboots/reconnects

-The ALSA device information required for configuration the server can be deterined using `aplay`, as described in the rest of this document, but `forked-daapd` can also assist; when configured to log at `INFO` level the following information is provided during startup:
+The ALSA device information required for configuration the server can be deterined using `aplay`, as described in the rest of this document, but `owntone-server` can also assist; when configured to log at `INFO` level the following information is provided during startup:
 ```
 laudio: Available ALSA playback mixer(s) on hw:0 CARD=Intel (HDA Intel): 'Master' 'Headphone' 'Speaker' 'PCM' 'Mic' 'Beep'
 laudio: Available ALSA playback mixer(s) on hw:1 CARD=E30 (E30): 'E30 '